Siege of Marawi: Background

-The Battle of Marawi was a consequence of the Philippines' long struggle against terrorism, in the aftermath of September 11 attacks in the United States, against the Abu Sayyaf Group (ASG) then linked with Al-Qaeda and now with the Islamic State.
+The Battle of Marawi was a consequence of the Philippines' long struggle against terrorism, in the aftermath of September 11 attacks in the United States, against the Abu Sayyaf Group (ASG) then linked with al-Qaeda and now with the Islamic State.
 But the Battle of Marawi has been associated with the Maute group being its stronghold.
-The Maute group had established a stronghold in Lanao del Sur since February 2016 and was blamed for the 2016 Davao City bombing and two attacks in Butig, Lanao del Sur, a town located south of Marawi, in 2016.
-Since the militant group's founding in 2013, the Philippine government has downplayed the threat of ISIS in the Philippines.
-Following the February 2016 Butig clash with the Maute group, then-President Benigno Aquino III discounted the possibility of the Islamic State's presence in the country.
+The Maute Group had established a stronghold in Lanao del Sur since February 2016 and was blamed for the 2016 Davao City bombing and two attacks in Butig, Lanao del Sur, a town located south of Marawi, in 2016.
+Since the militant group's founding in 2013, the Philippine government has downplayed the threat of IS in the Philippines.
+Following the February 2016 Butig clash with the Maute Group, then-President Benigno Aquino III discounted the possibility of the Islamic State's presence in the country.
 He said that those behind the attack were just mercenaries wanting to be recognized by the Middle East-based terror group.

-The Abu Sayyaf group, blamed for deadly bombings and kidnappings in the past, had also pledged allegiance to the Islamic State movement in the summer of 2014.
+The Abu Sayyaf group, blamed for deadly bombings and kidnappings in the past, had also pledged allegiance to the IS in the summer of 2014.
 One of its leaders, Isnilon Hapilon, was listed as among the world's most wanted terrorists by the US State Department with a reward of up to for his capture.
 Following the abduction and subsequent beheading of Canadian businessman John Ridsdel in April 2016, Aquino disclosed that he had received death threats from the jihadist group, and that the Abu Sayyaf also plotted to kidnap his sister Kris, and Manny Pacquiao.
 Aquino also identified Hapilon behind attempts to convert and recruit inmates at the New Bilibid Prison to their cause, and embark on a bombing campaign in Metro Manila, which he said was "part of their effort to gain favor with ISIS."